-The Corporation of Brown University has approved the establishment of the Cancer Center at Brown.
-The center takes a broad-spectrum approach to research, from working to understand how cancer develops, grows and metastasizes, to developing new therapeutics for patients in a personalized way that addresses their needs ranging from risk through survivorship.
+Building on the strength of the Joint Program in Cancer Biology established by Brown and the Lifespan health system in 2018, the center will take a broad approach to research, from working to understand how cancer develops, grows and metastasizes, to developing new therapeutics for patients in a personalized way that addresses needs ranging from risk through survivorship.

-“Establishing the Cancer Center at Brown will support the programmatic integration of innovative cancer-relevant research,” El-Deiry says.
-“By bringing programs from across campus and the affiliated hospitals together, we can highlight existing strengths, forge new collaborations, and eventually tap into significant extramural resources, while addressing the cancer burden in Rhode Island and throughout the world.”
+“Establishing the Cancer Center at Brown will support the programmatic integration of innovative cancer-relevant research,” El-Deiry said.
+“By bringing programs from across campus and our affiliated hospitals together, we can highlight existing strengths, forge new collaborations and eventually tap into significant extramural resources, while addressing the cancer burden in Rhode Island and throughout the world.”

-The existing strengths include 150 investigators conducting basic, clinical, and population research, with over $40 million dollars in funding to support research and clinical trials.
-Within the Cancer Center, investigators have been organized into Programs--in Cancer Biology, Cancer Therapeutics, or Population Science--according to the nature of their research.
-In addition, 11 Translational Research Disease Groups (TRDGs) have been developed around specific types of cancer.
-The Cancer Center is growing and has already been working to recruit additional senior and junior faculty to the research programs.
-“There is a rich environment of transdisciplinary collaboration at our academic center, and we see this as a great place where cancer investigators can advance their careers while having national impact,” El-Deiry says.
+Existing strengths include 150 investigators conducting basic, clinical and population research, with over $40 million dollars in funding to support research and clinical trials, El-Deiry said.
+Within the Cancer Center, investigators have been organized into programs — in cancer biology, cancer therapeutics or population science — according to the focus of their research.
+In addition, 11 translational research disease groups (TRDGs) have been developed around specific types of cancer.

-Emphasis on cancer in Rhode Island is an important area of focus for the Cancer Center at Brown, El-Deiry says.
-“We have special interests in cancers with higher rates in Rhode Island, such as bladder cancer, lung cancer, breast, thyroid and skin cancer, as well as issues of access to care and affordability of care within our population,” he says.
-“And now we have added barriers to optimal cancer care due to COVID-19 that we are working to improve,” he added.
+“We have special interests in cancers with higher rates in Rhode Island, such as bladder cancer, lung cancer, breast, thyroid and skin cancer, as well as issues of access to care and affordability of care within our population,” he said.
+“And now we have added barriers to optimal cancer care due to COVID-19 that we are working to improve.”

-“The Cancer Center at Brown is an important step in this process,” says Jack A. Elias, MD, senior vice president for health affairs and dean of medicine and biological sciences.
+“The Cancer Center at Brown is an important step in this process,” said Dr. Jack A. Elias, senior vice president for health affairs at Brown and dean of medicine and biological sciences.
 “We are striving to achieve depth and breadth in collaborative interdisciplinary research along with measurable impact in the field and on our region.
 We have tremendous strengths already, and we’re excited to work on building that out in the coming years.”